geekan/one-python/README.md

 # one-python
 We don't need a lot of libraries.
-We just need the best ones.
+We just need best ones.

 ### Environment
 * [virtualenv](https://pypi.python.org/pypi/virtualenv) - A tool to create isolated Python environments.